arthurnassar/moviewebsite/README.md

 ### The challenge

-Using an existing Movie API (~https:// )~ [www.themoviedb.org/documentation/api) ](http://www.themoviedb.org/documentation/api) provided by The Movie DB, create a website using Vue, Vuex and LESS/SASS with the following functionalities:
+Using an existing Movie API [The movie DB API](http://www.themoviedb.org/documentation/api) provided by The Movie DB, create a website using Vue, Vuex and LESS/SASS with the following functionalities:

 #### Home Page
 	1. Display all movies